Discover the Beauty of the Mediterranean

 La Cucina Terrace

-If you prefer to dine alfresco, head to the La Cucina Terrace.
+If you prefer to dine alfresco, head out to the adjoining Terrace to enjoy your meals under the sun.

 From the chilled and relaxed vibe of the Amici Bar & Lounge to the open-air surrounds of the Pool Deck and the serene Observation Lounge, you’ll find plenty of spaces on board to enjoy the company of new-found friends or to take a moment for yourself.